email@example.com, twitter: robot_md

 Curriculum Vitae (C.V.)

 Carol has been an active leader in the robotics and maker community.
 She is also very involved in being a voice for diversity and those underrepresented in tech.
-She has been/is on the boards of IEEE Robotics and Automation Society, JHU Engineering Diversity Council, and Santa Clara University’s Computer Engineering Board to name a few.
+She’s served on the boards of IEEE Robotics and Automation Society, JHU Engineering Diversity Council, and Santa Clara University’s Computer Engineering Board to name a few.
 She is the author of more than a dozen papers published in various scientific conference proceedings, refereed journals and conferences in the field of biomedical engineering and computer-integrated surgery.
-She has three patents on surgical skill evaluation and robotics.
-She has been featured on the cover of MAKE magazine, in the Baltimore Sun, Washington Post, NPR health among others and enjoys giving talks about surgical robotics.
+She has three technical patents.
+She has been featured on the cover of MAKE magazine, in the Baltimore Sun, Washington Post, NPR health among others and given two Tedx talks.